What Is Thai Peanut Sauce?

 - 1 cup coconut milk

-- 1/2 cup creamy peanut butter natural, unsweetened
+- 1/2 cup ground roasted peanuts or natural unsweetened peanut butter

 - 2 tablespoons red curry paste